“I love sailing, and sailing makes me feel free.”

 For a one time fee of $50 per season, a guest pass allows you to take as many guests sailing with you as many times as you want throughout the season.
 Generally, a Rhodes-19 or J/22 can fit one skipper and 3-4 guests safely at one time.

-To learn more please contact Jake Denney, our Adult Program Director, at email@example.com.
+Please contact Jake Denney, Adult Program Director, to purchase Corporate memberships at email@example.com